sashaoli/GiteaPanel/README_EN.md

 *The translation may contain errors because it was made using a machine translator.*

 If you **find an error in the translation of the program - please report it**, indicating the translation language code, the original text in English and the correct translation text.
-For example:
+Example:

 | Language code | Original text in English                 | Correct translation text            |
 | ------------- | ---------------------------------------- | ----------------------------------- |